jazzyisj/unavailable-entities-sensor/README.md

 ### Install Without Pacakges
 To create this sensor without installing as a package simply copy the relevant code and paste in an appropriate place in your configuration.yaml file.

-**The template sensor AND the ignored_entities group ARE BOTH REQURED for the template to render.**
+**The template sensor AND the ignored_entities group ARE BOTH REQURED for the default template to render.**

 If do not want to use the group.ignored_entities group you must also delete the following filter from the template sensor.